Getting Started

 Important

-• Input PDB files must already contain hydrogen atoms.
+• Input PDBs must already contain hydrogen atoms.

-• When you provide multiple PDBs, they must contain the same atoms in the same order (only coordinates may differ); otherwise an error is raised.
+• When you provide multiple PDBs, they must contain the same atoms in the same order (only coordinates may differ).

 CLI conventions